2D to 3D camera calibration

 - Success rate: 100/100 under 1m/1px noise

 Why does removing point 5 cause failure?
 When p5 is removed, the camera gets placed at -20.48m with 116.50 px reprojection error.
 Point 5 sits at 160m altitude — right in the middle of our range (23m to 235m).
 It likely provides critical altitude triangulation.
 Without it, the optimizer falls into a wrong but locally optimal solution.
-The fact that Monte Carlo succeeds 100/100 even with noise added to p5 proves the point isn't fundamentally wrong — it's a critical but marginal anchor.
+The fact that Monte Carlo succeeds 100/100 even with noise added to p5 proves the point isn't fundamentally wrong.
+It's a critical but marginal anchor.

-Image Two: Boston Harbor Islands Webcam
+Image two: Boston Harbor Islands webcam

 For the second image, we chose something completely different.
 We moved from an urban environment to a remote island on the outskirts of Boston, using the National Park Service's webcam overlooking the harbor.